 ⭐️ Bronze – Creative Media planning and Effectiveness Cats Protection - ▪️Third Sector Awards – x2 Marketing Campaign’s of the year (2022 and 2024) plus Comms Agency of the Year 2022

-- ▪️DMA Awards – RSPCA re-brand campaign winning Gold for Best Campaign Launch of the Year, and Silver for Best Charity Campaign, plus a spot on the Grand Prix shortlist
+- ▪️DMA Awards – RSPCA campaign winning Gold for Best Campaign Launch of the Year, and Silver for Best Charity Campaign, plus a spot on the Grand Prix shortlist